Caleb Downs: Personal life

-Downs' father, Gary, played college football for NC State and is now an assistant coach.
-His uncle, Dré Bly, played for the North Carolina Tar Heels and 11 years in the NFL.
-His brother Josh also played with the Tar Heels, and is now with the Indianapolis Colts of the NFL.
+Downs' father, Gary, played college football for NC State and for seven years in the National Football League as a running back.
+Gary is now a representative for Fellowship of Christian Athletes and coaches.
+His uncle, Dré Bly, played for the North Carolina Tar Heels and also played 11 years in the National Football League (NFL).
+Caleb's brother Josh also played with the Tar Heels, and is currently a wide receiver for the Indianapolis Colts of the NFL.

+Downs is a Christian.
+He has said, "Everything I’ve been able to achieve starts with my faith.
+I’m grateful to God for the direction, strength, and purpose He’s given me.
+And I will continue to glorify, honor, and praise Him throughout this journey."